ACTING

 ROLEPLAYER

-Stephanie is not only an accomplished actor but also a professional medical roleplayer, actively engaged in enhancing the training of doctors.
-Her role involves assisting medical students in acquiring the essential knowledge, skills, attitudes, and behaviours required for effective communication with patients, their families, and colleagues in various clinical scenarios.
+Stephanie is a versatile professional, excelling as both an accomplished actor and a medical roleplayer.
+She plays a pivotal role in enhancing the training of doctors by helping medical students develop the essential knowledge, skills, attitudes, and behaviours needed for effective communication with patients, their families, and colleagues in a wide range of clinical scenarios.

-Stephanie served as an Actor Facilitator at Buckingham University, where she imparts communication skills to aspiring medical students.
+As an Actor Facilitator at Buckingham University, Stephanie taught communication skills to aspiring medical students, equipping them with vital tools for patient care.

-She is a valuable contributor to the NHS, where she focuses on training clinicians to develop a deeper understanding of patients with chronic conditions, particularly diabetes, depression, chronic pain, and COPD, as well as those with challenging lifestyle behaviours.
+Her contributions to the NHS are invaluable.
+She has focused on training clinicians to better understand the experiences of patients with chronic conditions such as diabetes, depression, chronic pain, and COPD, as well as addressing complex lifestyle behaviours.

-More recently, she has assumed the role of Lead Simulator and Co-ordinator for NHS England’s Midlands regional Paediatric, Ophthalmology, Specialty and Palliative Medicine recruitments, showcasing her dedication to medical education and training.
+Stephanie also takes on the role of Lead Simulator and Co-ordinator for NHS England’s Midlands region, overseeing recruitment for Paediatrics, Ophthalmology, Specialty, and Palliative Medicine.
+Her work underscores her dedication to advancing medical education and supporting the next generation of healthcare professionals.

 PLAYWRIGHT